-Chart 8

-Market-Based Finance Flows Are Particularly Sensitive

-to Push Shocks
+Chart 8 Market-Based Finance Flows Are Particularly Sensitive to Push Shocks

-Sensitivity of Capital Flow-at-Risk to Push Factors, by Source of Capital Flow of Which:
+Sensitivity of Capital Flow-at-Risk to Push Factors,

-Notes: Chart shows the sensitivity of different capital flows to a negative in the component's share of total flows, e.g., the black MBF bar shows how total Capital Flows-at-Risk would respond to a one standard deviation tightening in global financial conditions if all capital flows were accounted for by MBF.
+Notes: Chart shows the sensitivity of different capital flows to a negative "push" shock.
+Coefficients are standardized by each component's share of total flows, e.g., the black MBF bar shows how total Capital Flows-at-Risk would respond to a one standard deviation tightening in global financial conditions if all capital flows were accounted for by MBF.